 Health and Knowledge Precinct

-An integrated plan for the development of a Health and Knowledge Precinct will guide future growth and expansion for Ballarat and provide an attractive environment for employees and users.
-This integrated plan supports Ballarat’s established position as the western region’s largest health services provider.
+An integrated Master Plan for the development of Health and Knowledge Precinct will guide future use and development of the precinct and provide an attractive environment for employees and users.
+This Master Plan will support Ballarat’s established position as the western region’s largest health services provider.

 The sector delivers significant economic benefit with more than $223 million in regional exports and $554 million in value add products and services.

-The city’s health facilities are comprehensive however as the population increases and ages, so too will the pressures on Ballarat’s health resources.
-Significant growth in the health and education professions presents opportunities and challenges for Ballarat’s economy to become more competitive, to grow and diversify.
+Whilst the existing city’s health facilities are comprehensive, as the population increases and ages so too will the pressures on Ballarat’s health services.
+Major growth in the health and education sector will present opportunities and challenges for Ballarat’s economy to grow, become more competitive and diversify.

-To cater for an expanding population and ensure health care infrastructure, facilities and services support this rapid growth, Ballarat must look forward and continue to invest in the future.
+To cater for an expanding population and ensure health care infrastructure, facilities and services support this rapid growth, Ballarat is planning ahead and continuing to invest in the future.
 Support and investment from the Victorian Government has enabled the City of Ballarat to collaborate with key health and education sector partners to plan, prepare and address the region’s future health care needs.

-Central to Ballarat and the region’s health care goals is an integrated Master Plan.
-The Master Plan is a formal assessment of the proposed Health and Knowledge Precinct that will guide the creation of new jobs in health, education, knowledge-intensive industries and local services.
-It will be the catalyst to grow new investment opportunities in the Precinct and help improve connectivity between the Precinct and the CBD.
+Central to achieving Ballarat and the region’s health care goals is the development of an integrated Master Plan for the Health and Knowledge Precinct.
+The master planning process will involve a formal review of the Health and Knowledge Precinct that will guide future land use planning and development, and public realm improvements within the precinct.
+It will help to provide certainty for investment in the precinct and will help improve connectivity between the precinct and the CBD.

 eHealth has been identified as a sub-sector of the health industry that has significant potential to grow the local economy.
 An eHealth capability study, completed by City of Ballarat, identified several key opportunities and activities that assist in the continued development of this emerging sector.